Skip to main content

 1. Dashboard → Bundles → [Your Bundle]

-5. Bundle status should become "Operational"
+7. Bundle status should become "Ready" with "Credentials valid" subtext

 Best Practices